timlawn/timlawn.github.io/_pages/about.md

 ## Who I am

+I am a postdoctoral research fellow at the University of Oxford, where I study how the brain's neuromodulatory systems shape cognition and behaviour.
+My current work focuses on the roles of dopamine and serotonin in decision-making, combining fMRI with pharmacology in non-human primates.

-I am a postdoctoral research fellow at the Athinoula A. Martinos Center for Biomedical Imaging, where I investigate how the brain's neuromodulatory systems shape network dynamics and give rise to the heterogeneous early symptoms of Alzheimer's disease.
-My work combines functional brainstem imaging with network science to map how deep brain nuclei influence broader neural circuits.
+Previously, at the Athinoula A. Martinos Center for Biomedical Imaging, I investigated how dysfunction of the noradrenergic and serotonergic systems gives rise to the heterogeneous patterns of psychiatric symptoms and cognitive decline seen in preclinical Alzheimer's disease.

 I completed my PhD at the Center for Neuroimaging Sciences at King's College London, where I developed and deployed multi-modal approaches integrating molecular information from PET into BOLD fMRI analyses.
 This work spanned psychopharmacology, consciousness, and neuropsychiatric disorders, establishing new methods for understanding how neurochemistry shapes brain (dys)function.